WVUHPC/Introduction-HPC/_episodes/101-introduction.md

     </article>
     <article role="tabpanel" class="tab-pane active" id="shell-linux">
     <p>

-    In Linux gathering the data from a GUI depends a lot more from the exact distribution you are using here some tools that you can try
+    In Linux, gathering the data from a GUI depends much more on the exact distribution you use.
+    Here are some tools that you can try:

     <h4> KDE Info Center </h4>